Julianstown

 Julianstown is a village in County Meath, Ireland.
-It is located near Drogheda on the R132 regional road.
+7 km south-east of Drogheda, it is at the junction of the R132 and R150 roads.
 In 1641, the Battle of Julianstown was fought here during the Irish Rebellion of 1641.

 History

 The parish of Julianstown is situated in the Barony of Lower Duleek and County Meath, and the parish is part of the Roman Catholic Union of Stamullen.
 Julianstown is significant in that it contains a bridge across the river Nanny on the road between Dublin and Belfast.
 One of the earliest mentions of Julianstown commemorates the Battle of Julianstown in 1641, which took place near the bridge.
 A plaque on the bridge, commemorating the battle, was erected on the bridge in the 1960s.
 Towards the south of the village is the smaller river Bradan, which flows into the sea at Mosney.

 Julianstown was the seat of the Moore family who lived in Julianstown House and occupied the land that now contains the townland of Julianstown West.
 Taylor and Skinner's 1783 Road Map of Ireland refers to the Moore seat and also shows the Church of Ireland church which still stands today.
 There is little evidence of any other habitation at that time.
 Taylor and Skinner also show the milestone in the centre of the village marking 20 Irish miles to Dublin.
 There is further mention of William Moore in Lewis' Topographical Dictionary of Ireland (1837).

 The Moores leased the land from Anglo-Irish landlords, including Anna Disney, the wife of Brabazon William Disney, Dean of Armagh.
 The land on which the present village sits was leased to Francis and Mary Thornburgh (née Moore) in 1763 by William Moore.
 In the lease the land was described as: